cag/coffeegame/README.md

 I'd like to thank everyone who has ever taught me stuff, jammed with me, or just plain hung out with me.
 Your time is precious to me.

-Last but not least, I'd like to thank my mom.

 **Thank you.**